hezhao/OscStreamer/samples/NatNetOscStreamer/lib/NatNet/Readme-NatNet.txt

 Version 2.7.0 (10/15/2014)
 -----------------------

-* Note to Direct Depackatization Clients : bitstream syntax changed from 2.6.0 to 2.7.0 (see below for details)
+* Note to Direct Depackatization Clients : bitstream syntax changed from Motive 1.6 to Motive 1.7 (NatNet v2.7.0) (see below for details)

 Added:   Motive 1.7 streaming support